waqaskayani/simple-spdk-app/readme.md

 # SPDK - Container app
 This repository contains the codebase for a simple SPDK container application.
-And includes the necessary Terraform scripts for infrastructure setup and scripts for building/deploying the container.
+It includes the necessary Terraform scripts for infrastructure setup and scripts for building/deploying the container.
 The application is configured for deployment using simple docker and K3s setup.

 ## Problem statement
 To create a simple deployment of SPDK container, achieving following objectives: